Applying for a Visa to study at Swansea University

 What if I already have a visa for another University?

 If you already have a visa which names a different University, you can still come to Swansea University once we have sent you a CAS statement.
-BUT, depending on the date your visa was issued, you may have to ask for permission from the UK Border Agency or apply for a new visa before you can begin your studies at Swansea.
+BUT, depending on the date your visa was issued, you may have to ask for permission from UK Visas and Immigration or apply for a new visa before you can begin your studies at Swansea.

-You should apply for a new student visa.
-You will not be able to start your studies at Swansea until you have a new visa which names Swansea University or you can provide evidence that an application has been submitted (i.e. a valid Swansea University CAS statement and a UK Border Agency receipt or a biometrics invitation letter).
+You will not be able to start your studies at Swansea until you have a new visa which names Swansea University or you can provide evidence that you have made an application (i.e. a valid Swansea University CAS statement and an ISAS application receipt, a UK Visas and Immigration receipt or a biometrics invitation letter).